LucasLofqvist/Roblox-Reviews/README.md

 # Roblox-Reviews

 ## Overview
-Fullstack Project - Web application to help parents get a better understanding of the Roblox games that their children might be playing.
+Our web application is designed to assist parents in gaining a comprehensive understanding of the Roblox games their children are playing.
+Since Roblox has a large audience of younger players, it’s important for parents to be well-informed about the content and safety of these games.
+This application provides detailed insights, reviews, and ratings for various Roblox games, allowing parents to make informed decisions about their children's gaming activities.

 ## Technical Solutions
 - **Frontend**: React.js is used to build the user interface for the client-side of the application.